MohammedAffaq/js-school-project-MohammedAffaq/README.md

 - Responsiveness maintained (mobile, tablet, desktop).
 - Styling integrated from previous tasks, updated for React structure.

-##  Task 6 – Accessibility Improvements
+##  Task 6 – Web Accessibility – Designing for Everyone

 ### Description
 This task focuses on making the Timeline App accessible for users with disabilities by implementing ARIA roles, proper focus management, keyboard navigation and WCAG AA compliant color contrast.
 The goal is to ensure that all users, including those relying on assistive technologies, can effectively interact with the app.